 Right now these options are available:

 Chainge - Chainge is an advanced application and wallet that supports a large number of networks, but primarily operates on Fusion and also routes cross-chain transactions through Fusion.
 Unlike many other crypto wallets Chainge doesn't require that every single transaction is signed.
 Instead when signing, you typically perform a larger number of transactions which together represent the action you meant to perform.
 This fact allows more complex operations to be simplified in a manner where the user more effectively can perform the actions that they want to perform, whether that is moving assets cross-chain, trading, harvesting rewards, providing liquidity, writing options or setting up contracts.
 The span of the application is great and includes: an AMM DEX, a Futures DEX, Options DEX support for a great amount of assets on Fusion and many other chains and a way to seamlessly move between the chains called cross-chain roaming which is powered by Fusion DCRM.
 It also has completely unique features which allows the user to simply set up complex operations such as decentralized escrow and writing options.
 Currently Chainge only exists on mobile on both Android and iOS.
 Your phone number (not your phone) is a very central part of your Chainge account and identity.
 SMS sent to your phone number is important in activating Chainge on different devices where you wish to run it.
 It is also important to remember your chosen 6-digit passcode, as forgetting it may mean losing access.
 As a beginner to Chainge your private key will be unknown to you and everybody else.
 Custody is split with DCRM in a way where you hold part of it and part is held by Chainge servers.
 It is highly reccomended to as soon as you can change into "Expert mode" as this allows you to enter your own seed words into the app, allowing it to be a wallet you fully control yourself and a wallet that could be used in other applications as well.
-You can move not just assets between wallets with Chainge but also the future and options counterparts for each asset.
+You can move not just assets between wallets with Chainge but also the future and options counterparts for each asset (though it's a bad idea to move futures, as they're tough to interact with in other wallets besides Chainge).
 Chainge also has plans to expand the use of its identity network where users can interact in a more social way with user names instead of crypto adresses.
-Expanding of the ideas behind Fusion USAN.
+Read more about such elements here.

 Chainge can't handle everything though.
 Here are some things for which Chainge can't be used: